Naravazhi/Data-File-Text-Analysis-App/README.md

 Once done, run python app.py to start the host.
 Once, you get to the page, then upload a file or enter a url.
 Press the submit button, and you will get the stats.

+Documentation for scaling:
+  I have recently taken a course on Amazon AWS.
+This application could be scaled with Amazon Elastic Beanstalk.
+Elastic Beanstalk automatically manages scaling and load balancing.
+Also Amazon S3 can be used for storage.

+  For scalability we can transform the app to be stateless, which just avoids data or results being stored locally on a single server.
+We can use Amazon RDS, for example, to manage user data and results.
 </pre>